 She never gave up, though.
 Sheís still looking today.
 Sometimes you can still hear her calling her sisterís name.
 Thatís why they call it the Everfree Forest, you know.
 Sometimes Oleander catches a little filly who reminds her of her sister, and then...well, maybe Iíll tell you when youíre older.

 - Played with in The Lorax (2012).
 The Once-ler is mad at Ted Wiggins for interrupting his story of the past, so he tries to intimidate him by claiming that the story will soon feature a musical number about "the kid who kept interrupting the story and was never heard from again".

 - Played for Drama in Paranorman.
 Norman was originally tasked with reading a generic bedtime story that had been used to keep the witch asleep for years, though it quickly ends up destroyed.
 When Norman finally confronts the witch, he decides to tell her a story about a little girl who could see ghosts but was killed because everyone was afraid of her, mirroring the witch's own tragic past.
 Ultimately, he succeeds in finally calming her down and allowing her to see she's not that different to the townspeople who tormented her.

 - In Addams Family Values, when the girls are telling a ghost story to one another in their bunks, they ask Wednesday to finish it.
 Wednesday does so by having the ghost return to the haunted cabin in order to prove his power to the campers he's haunting, and when the campers wake up, they find that all of their old noses had grown back.
-The rich, preppy girls around her start screaming their heads off.
+The rich, preppy girls who have their priorities (and their noses) straight around her start screaming their heads off.

 - In Diary of a Wimpy Kid, Rodrick scares Greg and Rowley with a story he made up to explain how Devil Worshipper Woods got its name.
 He makes a big point of the two victims of the devil worshippers being middle school kids, just like Greg and Rowley.